-We encourage the State to develop revenue and spending priorities that support K-12 education, economic development, public safety, and other public goals.
-Localities continue to be the state's go-to service provider, despite local budgets being subject to slowly-recovering local and state dollars.
-State investment in local service delivery must be enhanced, as many mandated programs have been level funded since 2009.
-Funding levels for others, such as the Children's Services Act and HB 599, are less than the 2009 amounts.
+As State policymakers weigh these issues, we encourage them to develop revenue and spending priorities that support K-12 education, economic development, public safety, and other public goals.
+Localities continue to be the state's go-to service provider and we believe state investment in local service delivery must be enhanced, as many mandated programs have been level funded since 2009.
+State funding for others, such as for jail per diems and HB 599, are less than the 2009 amounts.